charlesq34/3dcnn.torch/README.md

 <b>Note 2:</b> Numbers reported in the table above are average instance accuracy on the whole ModelNet40 test set containing 2468 CAD models from 40 categories.This different from what is on the modelnet website, which is average class accuracy on either a subset of the test set or the full test set.
 For direct comparison under average class accuracy metric, please refer to our [paper](https://arxiv.org/abs/1604.03265).

+You can directly get the trained model for the `3dnin fc` architecture through this <a href='https://shapenet.cs.stanford.edu/media/3dnin_fc.zip' target='_blank'>dowload link</a>.

 ### Caffe Models and Reference Results